silicate

 解説 Definition

-A silicate is a chemical substance or mineral that contains silicon and oxygen, usually with other elements.
-Silicates are very common in rocks, sand, glass, and many natural materials.
+A silicate is a salt containing an anion composed of silicon and oxygen, usually combined with metal ions or other elements.
+Silicates are major components of many rocks and minerals and are also used in materials such as glass and cement.
 The word is mainly used in chemistry and geology.

 覚え方のコツ Memory Tip